How do you heat a house with solar power?

 Passive solar heaters for your house

 The passive solar heating principle can be used to build heaters that use no technology except for a small fan.
-On Youtube there are many people showing off their DIY projects that use simple materials such as aluminium cans inside a frame of wood and plexiglas.
+On Youtube there are many people showing off their DIY projects that use simple materials such as aluminum cans inside a frame of wood and plexiglas.

 These simple heaters use sunlight to passively warm the air inside the heater, and a small fan to move the warm air inside a building.
 These can be effective and are similar in principle to the more sophisticated commercial solar thermal collector products mentioned below.